whydumb/ArmorStand_OSC/README.md

 Considering distributing models causes copyright issues, the mod can not and will not support synchronizing model files.
 You need to ensure that other players will also place your model in the `models` directory, so that they can see your model.

 The mod uses the model's hash value to synchronize models, so you can rename the model, even put it in a subdirectory.
 As long as the model content does not change, you can see other players' models.

+## BlazeRod

+BlazeRod is the library providing underlying render abilities for ArmorStand, and it supports:

+- glTF, VRM, PMX, PMD model loading
+- In-game model rendering
+- glTF and VMD animation support

+BlazeRod is written in Kotlin and Java.
+It doesn't use native library, and don't depend on particular platform, so BlazeRod can run in many environment.

+BlazeRod is currently packed as a Jar-in-Jar mod in ArmorStand, but it can also be used as a standalone library.
+Due to lack of documentation, and it's API can be changed in any time, it is not encouraged to use BlazeRod in other project for now.

+Same as ArmorStand, BlazeRod is licensed under the LGPL 3.0 or later versions.
+There is also a demo mod `ball_block` which adds a ball-shaped block, as an example for model rendering of BlazeRod.
+Demo mods is licensed under the Apache 2.0 license.

 ## Acknowledgments